flatpak/flatpak.github.io/source/apps.html.haml.markdown

   <span class="unselectable">$ </span>flatpak remote-ls gnome-apps --app
   </pre>

-  Applications in this repository require the 3.20 version of the org.gnome.Platform runtime: see the [runtimes page](runtimes.html) for details on how to install it.
+  Applications in this repository require the 3.20 version of the org.gnome.Platform runtime.
+See the [runtimes page](runtimes.html) for details on how to install it.

-  Stable GNOME applictaions also use the version name of "stable".
+  Stable GNOME applications also use the version name of "stable".
 To install one, you therefore run:

   <pre>
   <span class="unselectable">$ </span>flatpak install gnome-apps org.gnome.gedit stable